VISIT OUR ART STORE ▶

 Add turquoise

-Then, I grab that neon red and blend it with the blues.
-It mixes beautifully and gives a purply neon effect that I enjoy.
+Then, the artist grabs that neon red and blends it with the blues.
+It mixes beautifully and gives a purply neon effect that the artist enjoys.

 Add neon red

-I switch between colors—deep blue, neon red, a bit of turquoise—and let them blend on the page.
-The shapes I create are loose and organic.
-I vary their size and let the colors mix naturally.
+The artist switches between colors—deep blue, neon red, a bit of turquoise—and lets them blend on the page.
+The shapes created are loose and organic.
+The artist varies their size and lets the colors mix naturally.

 Mix colors to make the shapes look organic

-As I move through the painting, I rinse my brush often.
-Since I'm mixing colors directly on the paper, I want to keep my paint pans clean but still allow those wet blends to happen.
+As the artist moves through the painting, the artist rinses the brush often.
+Since colors are being mixed directly on the paper, the artist wants to keep the paint pans clean but still allow those wet blends to happen.

-I add more turquoise in the top corner and cover all the edges with color.
-One section turns into a bright area; I love how that glow adds energy.
+The artist adds more turquoise in the top corner and covers all the edges with color.
+One section turns into a bright area; the artist loves how that glow adds energy.

-When I'm happy with the layers, I set the paper aside and let everything dry.
+When satisfied with the layers, the artist sets the paper aside and lets everything dry.

 Adding Depth with Stencils and Layers

-With the paint dry, it's time to build more structure into the abstract piece using circles.
-I love how this part brings everything together.
+With the paint dry, it’s time to build more structure into the abstract piece using circles.
+The artist loves how this part brings everything together.

 Using Stencils to Create Circles

-I pull out a stencil filled with circles of different sizes.
-I keep my focus area near the center and use the biggest circle.
-I lightly trace it in pencil, just to get the right placement.
+The artist pulls out a stencil filled with circles of different sizes.
+The artist keeps the focus area near the center and uses the biggest circle.
+The artist lightly traces it in pencil, just to get the right placement.

-As I move outward, I draw smaller and smaller circles, some even off the edge of the page.
+As the artist moves outward, smaller and smaller circles are drawn, some even off the edge of the page.
 This gives a sense of movement and fading.

-I also space them out more as they spread, like they're drifting away from the center.
+The artist also spaces them out more as they spread, like they’re drifting away from the center.

 Draw circles using a stencil